Efficient Constant-Factor Approximate Enumeration of Minimal Subsets for Monotone Properties with Weight Constraints: Preliminaries

-If we allow $k$ to be arbitrarily large, then the problem is usual minimal subset enumeration problems.
-We note that the problem is particularly hard in general: For instance, if $\Pi_{\tt vc}$ is the property of being a vertex cover of a graph, then finding a $(\Pi, k)$-set is already \NP-hard~\cite{garey1979computers}.
-Therefore, it is unlikely to exist polynomial-delay enumeration algorithms for this problem.
-To cope with this difficulty, we allow us to use a ``seed set'', which is an arbitrary minimal $(\Pi, ck)$-set for some constant $c > 1$, as input.
-Since finding a minimum vertex cover can be approximated in factor two, we can find such a ``seed set'' in polynomial time for enumerating minimal $\Pi_{\tt vc}$-sets.
-Given such a ``seed set'', we devise a polynomial-delay algorithm for enumerating minimal $\Pi$-sets containing all the minimal $(\Pi, k)$-sets and some minimal $\Pi$-sets enumerated by the algorithm may have cardinality exceeding $k$.
+If we allow $k$ to be arbitrarily large, then {\sc Minimal $(\Pi, w, k)$-Sets Enumeration Problem} is equivalent to a usual enumeration problem for minimal subsets satisfying $\Pi$.
+However, we note that the problem is particularly difficult in general as mentioned in the previous section.
+To cope with this difficulty, we allow us to use a ``seed set'', which is an arbitrary minimal $(\Pi, w, ck)$-set for some constant $c > 1$, as input.
+For several monotone properties $\Pi$, such as {\sc Vertex Cover}, finding a minimum $\Pi$-set can be approximated within a constant factor.
+Given such a ``seed set'', we devise a polynomial-delay algorithm for enumerating minimal $\Pi$-sets containing all the minimal $(\Pi, w, k)$-sets and some minimal $\Pi$-sets enumerated by the algorithm may have weight exceeding $k$.
+Recall that the approximation factor~$\alpha$ of the algorithm is defined by $\alpha = \frac{\tilde{k}}{k}$, where $\tilde{k}$ is the maximum weight of a solution output by the algorithm.
+Formally, our goal is to solve the {\sc Minimal $(\Pi, w, k)$-Sets Enumeration Problem} approximately.